When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Experiment

-\textbf{End-to-end attribution methods.} For the LLM-based baselines, we use \textbf{ChatGPT5-mini} \cite{openai2023gpt4} and \textbf{DeepSeek-v3.1} \cite{deepseekai2024deepseekv3}.
+\textbf{End-to-end attribution methods.} For the LLM-based baselines, we use \textbf{gpt-5-mini} \citep{openai2025gpt5} and \textbf{DeepSeek-v3.1} \citep{deepseekai2024deepseekv3}.
 Given the number of agents $K$, we provide the model with reconstructed interaction text (assistant outputs only, concatenated in a fixed order) and split it into fixed-length token units.
 The LLM is prompted to assign token-span ranges to each speaker, from which we derive token-level speaker labels.
 This setting requires the model to jointly infer both segmentation boundaries and speaker ownership from text alone.
-We also include \textbf{Sequence Labeling}, which frames attribution as a sliding-window tagging problem with TF-IDF features and logistic regression \citep{devlin2019bert}, and \textbf{HMM / Viterbi}, a probabilistic baseline where emission scores are defined by similarity to agent prototypes and a sticky transition prior favors state persistence. \citep{rabiner1989hmm,viterbi1967error}.
+We also include \textbf{HMM / Viterbi}, a probabilistic baseline where emission scores are defined by similarity to agent prototypes and a sticky transition prior favors state persistence \citep{rabiner1989hmm,viterbi1967error}.

-\textbf{Segmentation-based methods.} We focus on several segmentation-based methods in LangChain \citep{langchain2022}.
-We consider \textbf{Recursive}, which partitions text using simple separators to match the target number of segments; \textbf{Semantic-BoW}, which detects boundaries via drops in bag-of-words similarity between neighboring windows; and \textbf{TextTiling}, a lexical-cohesion method based on local similarity depth scores.
+\textbf{Segmentation-based methods.} We consider several segmentation-based methods in LangChain \citep{langchain2022}: \textbf{Recursive}, which partitions text using simple separators to match the target number of segments; \textbf{Semantic-BoW}, which detects boundaries via drops in bag-of-words similarity between neighboring windows; and \textbf{TextTiling}, a lexical-cohesion method based on local similarity depth scores.
 These methods are evaluated only on segmentation metrics (IoU and TokenAcc).

-\textbf{Oracle methods.} We include \textbf{Oracle Segmentation}, which assumes access to ground-truth segment boundaries and performs attribution via TF-IDF similarity to agent prototypes, serving as an ideal case to be compared with.